crastinator-pro/steam-brick/README.md

 **Why did you do this again?**

-Because I was too so preoccupied with whether or not I could that they didn't stop to think if they should.
+Because I was too so preoccupied with whether or not I could that I didn't stop to think if I should.

 # Hardware
 The build includes: